sylvainma/Summarizer/summarizer/datasets/README.md

 │   │   ├── _xMr-HKMfVA.mp4
 │   │   ├── ...
 ```
 You can extract the frames of the videos by using the `videos2frames.{sh,bat}` scripts.
+Please make sure you have [FFmpeg](https://www.ffmpeg.org) installed.
 They will be saved as follows:
 ```
 ├── videos
 │   ├── summe